How to Catch Up on Retirement Savings: Strategies for 30s and Beyond

 There are no special withdrawal restrictions when catching up on retirement savings.
 You may begin to withdraw money at age 59 ½ without penalties.

-Recent legislative changes have increased the age of mandatory withdrawals to 73 and reduced the penalties for early withdrawal.
-The new law has also allowed exceptions when money is withdrawn to pay expenses related to an emergency or natural disaster.
+Recent legislative changes increased the required minimum distribution starting age to 73 for many taxpayers and reduced the penalty for missed required minimum distributions.
+The new law also allows exceptions for withdrawals made to pay expenses related to an emergency or natural disaster.
 You can read the full details here.

 Let CMP Help Create a Plan to Increase Your Retirement Savings